 Throughout the whimsical and comic episodes, there are consistent reminders of the subjective nature of reality, a medicine that goes down easily, delivered as it is with a bit of sugar—not pepper—and a wry touch.

 Photo by Evan Hanover

 In 2009, Noelle created Fear, a multi-disciplinary, ambulatory production produced onsite at the Neo-Futurarium.
 Touted as a “thinking man’s haunted house,” Fear asked local theater, visual, dance, and puppet artists to reimagine stories and poems by Edgar Allen Poe.
-Taking place in the various rooms, hallways, and staircases of the Neo-Futurarium (with some spillover into the alley behind the theater), the show was a critical success, playing to sold-out houses (and several police officers, who showed up to find out exactly what was happening in that alley).
+Taking place in the various rooms, hallways, and staircases of the Neo-Futurarium (with some spillover into the alley behind the theater), the show was a critical and box office success.

 Ingenious visual work ... and evocative performances add up to a mournful, creepy, fervently imaginative exploration of Poe's nightmares—and our own.

 Upended’s inaugural performance was the 2014 reboot of Alice, featuring a host of new multidisciplinary performers interpreting chapters of Lewis Carroll’s fantastical book.
 Similar to its predecessor, the show was a hit, playing to enthusiastic crowds and stimulating dialogue between community stakeholders.
 Noelle quickly realized that Alice could be easily replicated in any community with “win-win-win” results for artists, audiences, and local businesses.
 She is currently developing frameworks that allow other theaters, colleges, or community organizations to partner with the Upended team in creating their own neighborhood Wonderlands.